The U.S. has more banks than anywhere on Earth. That shapes the economy in many ways

 And the failure of a small bank is not necessarily an isolated event.
 The demise of Silicon Valley Bank and Signature sparked fears that other smaller lenders could also find themselves facing a bank run.

-Americans have already pulled nearly $200 billion out of small banks in the last couple months.
-Most of them put that money in a handful of very big banks, that felt safer.
+Americans have already pulled nearly $200 billion out of small banks in the past couple of months.
+Most of them put that money in a handful of very big banks that felt safer.

 And, in fact, when Signature Bank shares were cratering, it was a big bank that came to the rescue: JPMorgan Chase, the country's biggest lender, just got a lot bigger.